LJardimDeQueiroz/cluster_credibility/README.md

-# **Cluster credibility function for R** (Jardim de Queiroz et al. 2020)
+# **Cluster credibility function for R**

-It allows to test explicitly different hypotheses of species (or clusters) based on the STACEY's output (Jones, 2017).
+The cluster credibility (Jardim de Queiroz et al. 2020) allows to test explicitly different hypotheses of species (or clusters) based on the STACEY's output (Jones, 2017).

 The function requires
 (1) the clustering output (*txt format) obtained after running SpeciesDelimitationAnalyser (Jones et al., 2015).